When "church" is mentioned, what Christians think of is a place where people meet to worship God through Jesus Christ.

 1. Church Of The Flying Spaghetti Monster

 Members of the Church of the Flying Spaghetti Monster are said to worship the Flying Spaghetti Monster (FSM).
-Their religious motto, YEN.com.gh understands, is: “Be touched by His Noodly Appendage!”
+Their religious motto is: “Be touched by His Noodly Appendage!”

 Members of the church refer to themselves as Pastafarians and believe that the FSM created the world when he was drunk.
 In their view, this is why the world is imperfect.

-The members reportedly believe that there is a beer volcano and a stripper factory in heaven.
+The members reportedly believe that a beer volcano and a stripper factory exist in heaven.
 The church readily accepts members from other faiths.